tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 ## Set up voice chat settings

-Since server version 8.x the voice chat setup is being done through the client and backend variables for it are deprecated.
 Those settings can be set by superusers only.
 There are three options to set it up:

 ![voice-chat-settings](/img/content/voice-chat-settings.png)